The 5 Mistakes You’re Making in Your Google Ad Copy

 Go start testing your ad copy!

-Writing ad copy is likely the most balanced blend of art and science you’ll come across in PPC campaign management.
+Writing ad copy that sells is likely the most balanced blend of art and science you’ll come across in PPC campaign management.
 You want to write creative, compelling copy, but you need to make sure you can test its effectiveness.
 So start drafting and testing—and be sure to avoid these mistakes above.
 Happy ad writing!